TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 23. The Retailer and/or Distributor sends the payment initiation data to a third-party Payment Provider.
 The Payment is executed or scheduled and the transaction result is returned to his requestor.
 24. The Retailer and Distributor(s) exchange the necessary payment result information so that:
-   - every CUSTOMER PURCHASE PACKAGE or ORDER component has a clear payment state;
+   - every CUSTOMER PURCHASE PACKAGE has a clear payment state;
    - any reservation or holding can be finalized or released;
    - billing and settlement data remain traceable;
    - the TRAVEL BASKET status remains coherent.